scionproto/scion/doc/protocols/scion-header.rst

     Unused and reserved for future use.

 (C)ontrol
     This is a control plane packet.
-It is allowed to chop the path at its tail.
-    Also, the destination of any control packet is the COLIBRI service anycast address.
+On each oorder router it will be forwarded to the COLIBRI anycast address.

 (R)everse
     This packet travels in the reverse direction of the reservation.